sensu/sensu-docs/content/sensu-go/5.14/guides/clustering.md

 #### Replace a faulty cluster member

+Run [`sensuctl cluster health`][17] to check for faulty cluster members.
+For faulty cluster members, the `Error` column will include an error message and the `Healthy` column will list `false`.
+Replace faulty cluster members to restore the cluster's health.

 To replace a faulty cluster member, make sure to change the `etcd-initial-cluster-state` to `existing` in the configuration.
 This example store configuration shows `backend-3` as the faulty cluster.

 {{< highlight yml >}}